Introduction

 How to use it

-The core concept is to remove the pain of the queue creation and reply by mokcing the Nameko architecture, and to use an abstract type serde_json::Value to manipulate a serializable data.
+The core concept is to remove the pain of queue creation and replies by mirroring the Nameko architecture, and to use an abstract type serde_json::Value to carry serializable data.

 macro procedural